Code-Institute-Submissions/RhiH-indistinct.light/README.md

 - Icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - Font style chosen was the standard Optima stylistically it suited the project.
-- All content and images were created by me.
+- All content and images were created by myself.